discombobulateme/book-editor-agent/README.md

 - Smart handling to prevent models from summarizing content
 - Paragraph-by-paragraph editing for challenging content
 - Review note handling for specific editing requests
+- Support for both .txt and .docx file formats
+- Format conversion (txt to docx and vice versa)
+- List installed Ollama models for local editing

 ## Setup